How To Get A Copy Of A Police Report

 What Type Of Information And Data Is Contained In A Police Report

-The following are types of data and information that may be included in a police report.
+The following are types of data and information that may be included.
 Please note that there is no universal police report.
 Information will vary from department to department.

 - Identifying information for all parties involved in the incident, including full name, address, phone number, date of birth, social security numbers, driver license numbers